-The ChadOx1-nCOV-19 vaccine was approved for emergency use in adults in the UK in December 2020.
+The ChAdOx1nCoV-19 vaccine was approved for emergency use in adults in the UK in December 2020.
 This approval was based on data from clinical trials enrolling over 20 000 adults, with early analysis showing the vaccine was 60 - 90% effective at preventing COVID-19.
-Importantly, these early results showed that no study participants receiving the ChadOx1 nCOV-19 vaccine were admitted to hospital with severe COVID-19 disease.
+Importantly, these early results showed that no study participants receiving the ChAdOx1 nCoV-19 vaccine were admitted to hospital with severe COVID-19 disease.
 These studies also provided important information on the safety of the vaccine, and the expected side -effects; these are described in more detail later in this document.
 The vaccine is now being rolled out for routine use, and more information about its effectiveness and safety is being gathered all the time.

-The ChAdOx1 nCoV-19 vaccine is being given as two doses in adults, between 4-12 weeks apart.
-Therefore, this study will enrol you to both a 4 and 12 week (1 and 3 month) boosting schedule.
+The ChAdOx1 nCoV-19 vaccine is being given as two doses in adults, between 1-3 months apart.
+Therefore, this study will enrol your child to 2 doses given either 1 month or 3 months apart.

-We are interested in evaluating both boost intervals in the trial so that we can provide the data needed to inform policymakers on how to use the vaccine in children and teenagers.
+We are interested in evaluating different intervals between vaccinations in the trial so that we can provide the data needed to inform policymakers on how to use the vaccine in children and teenagers.